Ravikisha/PythonCentralHub/src/content/docs/tutorials/Python OOPS/Class.md

 ## Instance Variables
 In Python, an instance variable is a variable that is defined inside a method and belongs only to the current instance of a class.
 Instance variables are not shared by all instances of a class.
 Each instance variable is unique to the object.
 They are defined inside the constructor method `__init__(self)`.

+#### Properties of instance variables:
+- Instance variables are owned by objects of the class.
+- Instance variables are not shared by all objects of the class.
+Each object has its own copy of the instance variable.
+- Instance variables are defined inside the constructor method `__init__(self)`.
+- Instance variables are initialized using the `self` keyword.
+- Instance variables can be accessed using the dot `.` operator with the object.
+- Instance variables can be accessed outside the class using the object name.

 ## Example: Instance variables in Python
 ```python title="class.py" showLineNumbers{1} {1-6}
 class Person: